The oldest public wildflower garden in the United States

 The floral array is a pyramidal form of an open panicle, formed by long-branched side stems that contain well spaced flowers on the upper sides of the branches, hence the alternate common name of "side-flowering."

 The flowers have very small heads (about 1/3 inch wide) and have two types of florets: Around the outside are 8 to 15 ray florets with white to purple tinged rays, surrounding a central disc of 8-16 tubular disc florets that initially have cream to pale yellow colored corollas, but turn to darker reddish colors at maturity (which is typical of asters in this genus).
 The tip lobes of the disc floret corolla strongly reflex when the floret opens.
-The five stamens have reddish purple anthers and tightly surround the central style.
-These are exserted from the corolla when the floret opens.
+The five stamens have reddish purple anthers and tightly surround the central style, which has appendages at its tip.
+The style is exserted from the corolla throat when the floret opens.
 The outside of the flower head is wrapped with small oblong to linear phyllaries in 3 to 4+ series, unequal in size, with green diamond shape tips, appressed tight against the head, infrequently spreading.
 Sometimes these take a purplish tone.

 Seeds are a dry narrowly conical 3 to 5 ribbed cypsela, 1.8 to 2.2 mm long, with a tuft of whitish hair for wind dispersion.
 These cypselae can be very light in weight, being about 250,000 per ounce.
 Seeds usually germinate in warm locations without need for cold stratification, but if stored, storage must be dry cold.